Research Aims

 My work in this area focuses on examining the psychometric properties of both self-report measures and performance-based assessments.
 This involves utilizing advanced psychometric techniques, including exploratory and confirmatory factor analysis and other latent modeling approaches.

-Future work in this area includes investigating the psychometric properties of neuropsychological assessment tools in underrepresented populations and developing and cross-validating novel performance validity tests (PVTs).
+Upcoming work in this area includes investigating the psychometric properties of neuropsychological assessment tools in underrepresented populations and developing and cross-validating novel performance validity (PVTs) and symptom validity (SVTs) tests.

 -